rdunder/ecw_ProjectAlpha/README.md

 # ProjectAlpha

 **ProjectAlpha** is a role-based project management application built with **ASP.NET Core MVC** and **SQL Server**.
 It provides functionality for managing projects, users, and customers, with a clear hierarchy of roles and permissions.
-The application also supports authentication via GitHub and Google, and includes a built-in mail service.
+The application also supports authentication via GitHub and Google, and includes a built-in mail service.<br/>

+**See a live demo at:** *https://alphapanel.hajt.se*<br/><br/>

 ## ✨ Features